Will Josh Duggar Be Sidelined During Sister Joy-Anna’s Wedding?

 — Daily Mail US (@DailyMail) December 2, 2016

-Rumors of Anna Duggar pushing for a divorce from husband Josh have been around for long, and resurfaced recently.
+Rumors of Anna Duggar pushing for a divorce from husband Josh have been around for long and resurfaced recently.
 It was reported the couple nearly split after Jinger Duggar’s wedding but the Duggar family released a photo of Josh’s family on March 3 greeting him on his birthday, indicating all is well.
 However, the image, allegedly taken six months ago, raised questions about not uploading more recent images.

 One of the many theories doing the rounds is Anna Duggar may be pregnant and the Duggar family does not want that to be made public.
 Anna has drawn flak for standing by her husband.
 A pregnancy at this time could only invite more.
 Pregnancies and births, along with weddings, are among the events that fuel Counting On seasons.

-While Joy-Anna’s wedding date has not been made public, hints have been dropped suggesting it could happened before summer, when a new season of Counting On is expected to be aired.
+While Joy-Anna’s wedding date has not been made public, hints have been dropped suggesting it could happen before summer, when a new season of Counting On is expected to be aired.
 As his sister Jill and other family members publicly shared congratulatory messages for Joy-Anna and sister Jessa Seawald who gave birth to her second child, Josh’s distance from all of it has been conspicuous.

 Do you think the radio silence over Josh Duggar will end before his younger sister Joy-Anna ties the knot?